 Progress/Results: PLANNED.
-Installations of the towers and sensors at the three preserves is planned for fall/winter of 2021.
-The proposed locations at each of the three preserves are shown in Figures 3-5.
-The Conservancy will apply for a Town of Jupiter permit to include Blowing Rocks Preserve in the project.
+Installations of the towers and sensors at the three preserves is planned for 2022.
+The proposed locations at each of the three preserves are shown in Figures 10-12.
+The Conservancy has applied for a Town of Jupiter permit to include Blowing Rocks Preserve in the project.

-Figure 3.
+Figure 10.
 Location of the proposed FAWN weather station at Apalachicola Bluffs and Ravines Preserve.

-Figure 4.
+Figure 11.
 Location of the proposed FAWN weather station at Disney Wilderness Preserve.